 - Compliment your partner in front of other people.
 Saying nice things about your mate in the presence of friends or associates is one of the most supportive things you can do.
-Not only will it make your partner feel good about themselves, it will make him or her feel great about you.
+Not only will it make your partner feel good about themselves, but it will also make him or her feel great about you.

 - Disagree with your partner in a kind and loving way.
-Never judge or reject your mates ideas or desires without first considering them.
+Never judge or reject your mate's ideas or desires without first considering them.
 If you have a difference of opinion that's fine, as long as you express it with kindness.

 - Say "I love you."
 Actually hearing it is important to many people.
 Sure, there are many ways you show your love, but actually saying the three little words will reassure your partner.

 - Never ignore your loved one's presence.
 There is nothing more hurtful than being treated like you don't exist.
 Even if you're angry at the moment, it's no reason to be rude to the person who loves you.
 Stop and think what life would be like if your sweetheart wasn't with you.